drewbarontini/front-end-audit/README.md

 Example
 -------

 You can view the `example.md` file to see how it would work for an actual project.
-This is something I've used when building out the front-end for Code School.